 - Neonatal jaundice.
 This is a rare but serious condition that can lead to brain damage and cerebral palsy.

 - Reactions to vaccinations.
 Minor reactions are very common, but serious reactions and even fatalities can result from routine vaccinations.
 There is a higher risk of this occurring when a child is unwell.

 - Hip dysplasia.
 Dislocated or misaligned hips can be treated, usually using splints and bandaging.
 If this condition is not corrected in the neonatal period, it may lead to further interventions, major surgery and difficulties with mobility in the future.

 - Neonatal hypoglycaemia.
 Some newborn babies are unable to regulate their own glucose levels, which can potentially lead to brain damage if undetected.

 This list is not exhaustive.
 Neonatal conditions do not, of course, mean that there has been medical negligence in the treatment of a child.
 However, if you believe that your baby has been treated in a way that has negatively affected their outcomes or prognosis, you should seek legal advice.

-How Do I Claim Compensation for Neonatal Injury?
+How Do I Proceed With A Case For Neonatal Injury?